atedstone/gnssice/README.md

 		* `exclusions_{site}.csv` (if needed)
 * `GNSS_L1DIR` : location to store Level-1 data
 * `GNSS_L2DIR` : location to store Level-2 data

+Set the paths to these folders using environment variables, which are used by the processing scripts to find and export data:

+* For Unix environments (including MacOS): see and update the accompanying shell script `gnss.sh`.
+You can either transfer these variables into your `.bashrc` (or equivalent), or `source` the shell script.
+* For Windows environments: you will need to set equivalent environment variables using the Windows settings.
+See e.g. https://phoenixnap.com/kb/windows-set-environment-variable for more information.

 ### Site origin